Kaliam Awan

-Kalyam Awan (كليام اعوان), alternatively known as Kalyam Sharif (كليام شريف), is a village located in the Gujar Khan Tehsil of the Rawalpindi district of Punjab, Pakistan.
-As of 2008, it was officially registered as a Union, which is the subdivision of a Tehsil, by the National Reconstruction Bureau of the Government of Pakistan.
+Kaliam Awan, also spelt Kalyam Awan (كَليَام اَعوَان), alternatively known as Kaliam Sharif, also spelt Kalyam Sharif (كَليَام شَرِيف), is a village that's situated atop the Pothohar Plateau in the north of Punjab, specifically in Gujar Khan, Rawalpindi.

-Kalyam Awan is known primarily due to its association with Sufism, for the shrine of a Hashemite Sufi known as Fazal ud-Din al-Kalyami is present therein, who was associated with the Chishti Sufi order (tariqa).
+Kaliam Awan is known primarily due to its historical association with Sufism, for the shrine of a Hashemite Sufi known as Faḍal al-Dīn al-Kalyāmī is present therein, who was associated with the Chishti Sufi order (tariqa).
 As per the latter portion of the name of the village, Kalyam holds a community largely associated with the Awan tribe, an Alid tribe that traces its lineage back to the fourth Caliph of the Muslims, Ali ibn Abi Talib.

 Fazal ud-Din's Shrine

 The shrine of the Hashemite Chishti Sufi, Fazal ud-Din, is present within the village.
 People visit the shrine, and partake in 'acts of worship', otherwise deemed acts of heresy by the traditional and mainstream scholars of Islam, including not just residents of Kalyam themselves but people from surrounding areas too.
 Fazal ud-Din's shrine is present here, and the Urs is held from late December till early January, every year.
 The shrine is visited particularly for the Urs of Fazal ud-Din, and in Sufism, an Urs is the celebration of the death anniversaries of major Sufi characters.
 Activities at the shrine typically include prayer, recitation, and communal events linked to local religious practices.